 Millon grew up in Washington D.C. and learned to cook in Miami, Florida.
 He later graduated from the New England Culinary Institute.

 He moved to Madison after his wife, Debra Millon, took a job as principal of Wingra School.

 Millon said Boar & Barrel seems like a good fit.
 "We are going to do simple food and do it really well...
 No reinventing the wheel."

 Boar & Barrel doesn't have to be the most cutting edge restaurant, "we just want to be the most popular -- people's favorite restaurant," he said with a chuckle.

 Millon said the menu will change a couple of times per season and will range between high-end food and comfort food.
 The restaurant has a smoker, so they will be smoking some of their own local meat.

 Because the location was home to two prominent restaurants, Millon said it has a great kitchen where he'll be able to do a wide variety of things.

-Boar & Barrel won't serve lunch.
-It will start serving brunch on Saturdays and Sundays when the outdoor Dane County Farmers' Market opens for the season April 14.
+Boar & Barrel won't serve lunch, but will offer brunch.
 Dinner will be served seven days a week.